How to optimize a blog post for SEO?

 Blog SEO involves on-page SEO, SEO copywriting, Content Structure, Technical SEO, etc… It can be confusing.
 However, my goal is to give you SEO tips in a way that doesn’t overwhelm you.

-Follow this step by step workflow to optimize your articles to rank higher and drive organic traffic to your blog.
+Follow this step-by-step workflow to optimize your articles to rank higher and drive organic traffic to your blog.

 1.- Do Keyword Research & Focus on 3-5 long tail keywords

 It all starts with proper keyword research.
+(Read our guide on keyword research for affiliate marketing).

-Keyword research tools gives you the words and phrases used to search for a particular topic.
+Keyword research tools give you the words and phrases used to search for a particular topic.
 Some tools give you search volume estimation and how easy or difficult it is to rank those keywords.

-You can use Google search bar to get keyword ideas.
+You can use the Google search bar to get keyword ideas.
 You start typing and Google will recommend you similar keywords.

 You can install a browser add-on like keyword surfer to get more keywords with their search volume.